mdcdi1315/MP.DN-WINDOWS/Abstractions/Docs/Serialization/ser-generalprocess.md

 The user has to only worry only about two things:

--> which Serialized Class Reader and Writer will use
+-> which Record Reader and Writer will use

 -> and, to create the data abstraction.
 (The .NET class describing the data to de/serialize)

-Due to the nature of the API, you can also use it to transcode classes (that is, deserialize from one format and serialize to another).
+Due to the nature of the API, it can be used to transcode classes (that is, deserializing from one format and serializing to another).

 Additionally it provides a constraint subsystem for creating de/serialized instances only when certain checks pass, and during at the time specified by the user (With time I mean whether during deserialization-time or serialization-time).